hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 # Papers, Please!

 Enough background, back to [`nf-papers-please`](https://github.com/hclimente/nf-papers-please).
 It is written in Nextflow, and the agentic steps are powered by Gemini's [free tier](https://ai.google.dev/gemini-api/docs/pricing).
-There are three such agentic steps, which are in charge of extracting metadata from raw RSS content, run a quick screening on each paper, and finally prioritize the ones that made the cut:

-{% include figure.liquid loading="eager" path="assets/img/posts/2025-10-12-agentic-workflows/papers-please-dag.webp" class="img-fluid" %}

-Each of these steps could be considered a very modest agentic workflow.
-For instance, in the Extract Metadata step, the LLM is equipped with a few tools and requested to provide four fields: an abstract, a DOI, a title and an URL.
-In some cases, it can extract them directly from the original text.
-In others, it will need to run a Google Search, or look up an abstract on [Crossref](https://www.crossref.org/).

 {% details Materials & Methods %}